 A picture is worth a thousand words, and so are songs.
 They are the artistic medium for creative genius expressed in music instead of oil and canvas.
 Songs take us back to memories of people, places, and circumstances thought lost but now revived by the magic of music.

 Our list includes many excellent instrumental songs.
 Don’t think they are any less meaningful without lyrics.
 These songs evoke images and arouse feelings that can be just as strong as those from lyrical songs.
 The instrumentals on our list include Jessica by Allman Brothers Band, and how about another great guitar presentation in 1973 from Buckingham Nicks: Stephanie.
 The visual memory is invoked when the song was used in a movie or show like Tracy's Theme in the 1959 TV production, The Philadelphia Story.
 The song was written by Robert Mersey under the pseudonym Spencer Ross.
 Known for the haunting saxaphone melody Tracy's Theme, was a big hit in 1959 and 1960.

-Featured Song Story *Young Stars: Michael Jackson began his professional singing career at age six when he joined his brothers’ group, The Jackson Brothers.
+Song Review *Young Stars: Michael Jackson began his professional singing career at age six when he joined his brothers’ group, The Jackson Brothers.
 When Michael began singing lead vocals the band changed their name to The Jackson 5.

 At that same time period, Donny Osmond began singing with his brothers professionally.
 Donny made his public debut on the Andy Williams show at age five and began his trip to stardom with his brothers, The Osmonds.